- Programs for infants, toddlers, preschool/kindergarten, 1st – 8th grades.

 - English language or Spanish immersion Montessori programs available.

-- Authentic Montessori classrooms, led by AMI-Montessori-trained head teachers.
+- Authentic Montessori classrooms, led by Montessori-trained head teachers.

 - Extremely caring and experienced teachers who love helping children grow and learn.